sparkflows/sparkflows-docs/docs/tutorials/data-science/sparkml/stockPrediction-storeAnditem.rst

-Stock Prediction For Each Store & Item.
+Stock Prediction For Each Store & Item
 ======================================

 This workflow to predcit the stock for each store & iteam by using linear regression & loop nodes.